gbxyz/pepper/README.md

         create domain DOMAIN PARAMS

-This command creates a domain according to the parameters specified after the domain. `PARAMS` consists of pairs of name and value pairs as follows:
+This command creates a domain according to the parameters specified after the domain. `PARAMS` consists of pairs of name and (optionally quoted) value pairs as follows:

-- `period PERIOD` - the registration period.
+- `period` - the registration period.
 Defaults to 1 year.
-- `registrant ID` - the registrant.
+- `registrant` - the registrant.
-- `admin ID` - the admin contact
+- `admin` - the admin contact.
-- `tech ID` - the tech contact
+- `tech` - the tech contact.
-- `billing ID` - the billing contact
+- `billing` - the billing contact.
-- `ns HOST` - add a nameserver
+- `ns` - add a nameserver.
-- `authInfo pw` - authInfo code.
+- `authInfo` - authInfo code.
 A random string will be used if not provided.

+Example:

+    pepper (id@host)> create domain example.xyz period 1 registrant sh8013 admin sh8013 tech sh8013 billing sh8013 ns ns0.example.com ns ns1.example.net

 ### Creating Host Objects